 Cameroon Telecom Deploys Friendly Technologies’ TR-069 Server

-Camtel had been looking for a TR-069 device management solution that would improve its subscribers' quality of experience and reduce operation costs.
-The solution provided by Friendly Technologies automates the provisioning process of new subscribers' devices, reducing call handling time to the call center, as well as simplifying the diagnostics and resolution of CPE related problems.
+Camtel had been looking for a TR-069 device management solution that would improve its subscribers’ quality of experience and reduce operating costs.
+The solution provided by Friendly Technologies automates the provisioning process of new subscribers’ devices, reducing call handling time to the call center, as well as simplifying the diagnostics and resolution of CPE-related problems.

 “We have evaluated five different vendors, and we have chosen Friendly Technologies because of their proven track record and future-proof technology.
 Their TR-069 device management platform is IoT and Smart Home ready and can be scaled up to additional services in the future,” said Auguste Serge Behe, Camtel’s Head of IP Network and Business Solutions Department.

 Camtel, an incumbent telecom operator in Cameroon, offers support for various technologies and access types including optical fiber (leased link, Metro Ethernet, and FTTx networks), copper (ADSL2+ with triple play), and mobile (UMTS, LTE, and CDMA2000 RevB).
-Camtel services many sectors such as consumer, SOHO, corporates and operators, providing connectivity, voice, security, IT, and infrastructure services.
+Camtel services many sectors such as consumers, SOHO, corporates, and operators, providing connectivity, voice, security, IT, and infrastructure services.